MarinaChau/F1-Hackathon-2022/README.md

 # F1-Hackathon-2022
 This repository is for the Hackmakers F1 competitions.
+In this repository, you will find our code to predict Weather for the F1 2020 Game.
+We are also predicting the rain percentage.

 We are participating to the 2022 edition of the hackmakers competition about Formula 1.